SyedAbdulrab/reactify-shopping/README.md

 # reactify-shopping
 https://reactifyarweb.netlify.app

-Home page is empty,visit the stor using the navbar.
+Home page is empty, visit the store using the navbar.